 Nathan Smith & Emilyn Stam

-Traditions swirl and intermingle in the music of Toronto-based multi-instrumentalists Nathan Smith and Emilyn Stam.
-Drawn together by their shared love of québecois fiddle and piano music, Nathan and Emilyn's combined influences and pursuits include bluegrass, old-time, Scandinavian, and Western European traditional music.
+Traditions swirl and intermingle in the music of Canadian powerhouse multi-instrumentalists Nathan Smith and Emilyn Stam.
+Drawn together by their shared love of québecois fiddle and piano music, Nathan and Emilyn have joined forces to explore old-time, Scandinavian, and French traditional music.
 Their strong vocals, clever songwriting, and unique instrumental magic are an enchantment and a delight to audiences.
 Both are prolific tune composers with a flair for combining their creative spark with the timeless vitality of traditional songs and tunes.

 Originally from Smithers, BC, Emilyn (piano, accordion, fiddle) was mentored by fiddle innovator Oliver Schroer and has toured and recorded extensively in North America and Europe with Eastern European party-punk-super-band The Lemon Bucket Orkestra, Italian accordionist Filipo Gambetta, clarinettist John Williams, and Dutch balfolk band Té.
 She co-founded Balfolk Toronto, a new movement of social folk dancing in Toronto which hosts weekly drop-in dance evenings with live music.
 She regularly crosses over into other art forms, collaborating with improvising clowns, theatre groups, contemporary dancers and poets.
 Emilyn has taught at various fiddle camps across Canada, teaching both her unique piano accompaniment style and fiddle classes in ensemble playing, fiddle composition, Canadian fiddling, and Oliver Schroer tunes.